novellac/knuckles/README.md

 ## I found bad words!

 Yeahhhh these are two four-letter words being generated.
 I may someday make a list of stopwords, but today is not that day.

+## What's next?

+I'm so glad you asked!
+Check out the [Knuckles project board](https://github.com/novellac/knuckles/projects/1) to see what we have in store, and where we are in the process.
+Also, feel free to [add an issue](https://github.com/novellac/knuckles/issues) to submit your ideas and/or bugs you've found.